Michigan's Attorney Discipline System

 1 The author of that report was the Clark Committee’s official reporter, Michael Franck.
 In 1970, Mr. Franck began his 24-year tenure as Executive Director of the State Bar of Michigan.
 It is not coincidental that Michigan’s discipline system was one of the first to incorporate many of the recommendations made by the Clark Committee and, later, in the ABA’s Model Rules for Disciplinary Enforcement.

 In 1978, responding to criticism of the dual prosecutorial and adjudicative functions of the State Bar Grievance Board, the Michigan Supreme Court established a new, bifurcated disciplinary system consisting of an investigation and prosecution agency - the Attorney Grievance Commission - and a separate adjudicative agency - the Attorney Discipline Board.
-Both agencies are supervised by the Supreme Court and both share administrative functions with the State Bar of Michigan, including employee participation in the State Bar’s retirement plan, group insurance plans, and certain human resource services.
-In other respects, however, the agencies, which are located in separate buildings in Detroit, operate independently from the State Bar and from each other.
+Both agencies are supervised by the Supreme Court and both share administrative functions with the State Bar of Michigan, including employee participation in the State Bar’s retirement plan, group insurance plans, and certain human resource and accounting services.
+In other respects, however, the agencies, which are located in separate buildings and have different boards and staff, operate independently from the State Bar and from each other.

 Attorney Grievance Commission